microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-4/solution.md

 ![image](./img/mh-ch4-screenshot-07.png)

-Check the Prerequisite to determine if the hardware and software prerequisites for Azure Backup Server have been met.
+Check the Prerequisites to determine if the hardware and software prerequisites for Azure Backup Server have been met.

 ![image](./img/mh-ch4-screenshot-08.png)